 TMJAM does not provide legal services.
 If your trade mark matters are contentious or you need legal advice, we’re more than happy to recommend a firm or lawyer to you.
 Why?
 We’re not interested in getting in fights.
 We prefer to help our clients achieve great things like filing their trade mark applications!

 We’re global but local.
 Use our online form to file trade mark applications in New Zealand and Australia.
-If you’re interested in transferring ownership of your trade marks, or filing overseas (Asia, Europe and via the Madrid Protocol), we can help too.
+If you’re interested in transferring ownership of your trade marks, or filing overseas, we can help too.
 Contact us here.

 Why?
 Why not?!
 Importantly, securing a trade mark registration adds value to your business.
 You’ll have better peace of mind knowing you’ve established a monopoly over words, logos and branding.
 Whether you’re a start-up, a small company or a big multinational, a trade mark registration evens the playing field.
 Not convinced?
 Check out the story of why Rogue Society gin rebranded to Scapegrace gin.